 The DBvBuildStoryboardTable API and DBvBuildStoryboardFile API store one or more representative frames for a shot.
 Values that you specify in the DBvStoryboardCtrl structure control the number of representative frames that are stored for a shot and which frames will be used.
-See "Shot detection data structures" on page 172 for the definition of the DBvStoryboardCtrl structure.
-Figure 29 illustrates how the values in the DBvStoryboardCtrl fields are used.
+See "Shot detection data structures" on page 171 for the definition of the DBvStoryboardCtrl structure.
+Figure 29 on page 188 illustrates how the values in the DBvStoryboardCtrl fields are used.